 |

-Becca has been leading wilderness backpacking programs for youth for over 12 years and has worked as a certified middle school science teacher for the past six years.
-She holds a Bachelor of Arts Degree in Biology with a minor in Chemistry from Lewis & Clark College and earned a Master of Arts in Teaching Degree from Earlham College.
-Becca loves learning and being outside.
-She is enthusiastic, always interested in playing a good game, and loves working with kids. |
+Becca has been leading wilderness backpacking programs for youth for over 15 years and worked as a certified middle school science teacher for seven years.
+She studied Biology and Chemistry at Lewis & Clark College and earned a Master of Arts in Teaching Degree from Earlham College.
+She is thrilled to work with Fieldguides as the Program Development and Outreach Coordinator combining her three greatest passions - science, being outside, and working with kids.
+Becca is enthusiastic and always interested in playing a good game.
+She is enjoying life as a new mom and getting to see her son explore the outdoors alongside her!

 Travis began working at FIEDLGUIDES as a group leader in 2012.
 He holds an Ecology degree from UC Davis, and has over a decade of experience in teaching outdoor living and wilderness backpacking.
 His past experiences working with youth include camp counseling, ski instructing, and teaching English in southern Spain.
 Travis has a knack for connecting with students and loves to share his passion for hiking, camping, skiing, and just being outside. |